wwwg/wasmdec/README.md

 # wasmdec
-wasmdec is a program that converts WebAssembly binaries to pseudo-C code.
+wasmdec is a program that converts WebAssembly binaries to C.

 # Example
 wasmdec will translate this WebAssembly binary: